Wings, Waves & Woods, Deer-Isle, Stonington: The festival resumes in 2021, with a reduced schedule of COVID-compliant walks and virtual events.

 The festival offers birders various self-guided explorations as well as guided hikes, boat tours, and presentations led by area experts.
 Enjoy a diversity of habitats: northern hardwood forests, bogs, fresh and salt-water marshes, grassy and shrubby fields, streams and lakes, steep rugged headlands.

-Rangeley Birding Festival: June 7 - 9, 2019 New!
-It's the inaugural year for this brand new festival, coordinated by the Rangeley Lakes Heritage Trust and Maine Audubon.
-It stands out as a more focused opportunity to find the boreal birds of Maine's northern forest, such as Black-backed Woodpecker, Spruce Grouse, and Boreal Chickadee, as well as breeding warblers including Cape May, Bay-breasted, and Mourning.
+Rangeley Birding Festival: Registration opens soon.
+This new festival, coordinated by the Rangeley Lakes Heritage Trust and Maine Audubon, stands out as a more focused opportunity to find the boreal birds of Maine's northern forest, such as black-backed woodpecker, spruce grouse, and boreal chickadee, as well as breeding warblers including Cape May, bay-breasted, and mourning.
 By this weekend, migration has ended and all resident birds should be on territories, giving themselves away in song.
 The festival includes an opportunity to chase the difficult Bicknell's thrush, which resides atop the mountains surrounding Rangeley Lake.
 Expect the cry of the loon to drift across the water on any of the lakes in this region, and special loon cruises get just a lens length away.